In Search of Irish Gold

 The History of Ireland's Mining

 Ireland has a long recorded history of mining, we know that the Irish peoples had mines that date back to the Bronze Age.
-The south-west of Ireland was a rich source of copper production and Irish Gold was mined from neighbouring mines for the workings of ancient gold artifacts.
-Archaeologists in Ireland have found a number of machines throughout the North and the South, which would have been used in the extraction of many types of Ore.
-The most common place for finding the ancient mine equipment is in river beds and in the sodden peat bogs.
+The south-west of Ireland was a rich source of copper production and Irish Gold was mined from neighbouring mines for the workings of ancient gold artefacts.
+Archaeologists in Ireland have found several machines throughout the North and the South, which would have been used in the extraction of many types of Ore.
+The most common place for finding the ancient mine equipment is in river beds and the sodden peat bogs.

 According to written records, we know that there have been Two Irish Gold Rushes in the last couple of centuries.
 The most well known Irish Gold Rush occurred in 1796 and it lasted for over 2 years, it is estimated nearly 10,000 oz of Irish Gold was extracted from around the River Aughrim.
-The waterway where the Irish Gold rush began, has now become known as the Gold Mines River.
+The waterway where the Irish Gold rush began, has now become known as the Gold Mine's River.

 The most common way to find the Irish Gold was from the material deposited in the countries streams and rivers.
 The gold-bearing material was often found in the Alluvial gravels of the river beds and banks.
 This allowed the regular gold prospector a chance of earning from the deposits for a small outlay.
 When the gold was found on Gold Mines River, the surge of gold-hungry Irishmen led the Government to take control of the resource.